Designed and Developed in Canada by Roly Platt

 - Black: Black anodized “Midnight Edition” Wah (with “Black” handle)

 - Original Silver: Classic Clear anodized “Aluminum” Wah (with “Silver/Grey” handle)

-- Branded custom drawstring bag
+- Ultra-soft branded custom drawstring bag

 NOTE: The Handle comes installed on the Harp Wah – unless otherwise specified on the Checkout Page or by an email to me at time of purchase (before the order processes).

 The handle can be removed if needed – without any damage to the Harp Wah.